-1. Install TCP/IP component

-- On the Windows taskbar, click the Start button, point to Settings, and then click Control Panel. - Double-click the Network icon, click on the Configuration tab in the appearing Network window. - 3) Click on the Add button.
+- 1. Install TCP/IP component (If you use Windows 2000 or senior version, you can skip this step.) - 1) On the Windows taskbar, click the Start button, point to Settings, and then click Control Panel. - Double-click the Network icon, click on the Configuration tab in the appearing Network window. - 3) Click on the Add button.
 Select Protocol, and then click Add.